Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Keep it simple.
 The best reverse osmosis system will include at a minimum 3 filtration stages: a reverse osmosis membrane, and activated carbon pre- and post-filters.

 Out in the market you’ll find reverse osmosis systems with anywhere from 2 to even 7 filtration stages.
-For example, this is a popular and decently priced 6-Stage RO system (affiliate link).
+For example, this is a popular and decently priced 6-Stage RO system (paid link).

 And more doesn’t necessarily mean better, but it does mean more money, more time, more space, and more complicated maintenance.